Ali-Sdg90/CS-Queue-Message-Maker/README.md

 <h1>CS-Queue-Message-Maker📋</h1>
 <p>
     Hello!
-A year ago, I was in the queue for a web development course for #CS_Internship program, observing the group admins sending updates to the queue every week.
+A year ago, I was in the queue for a web development course for
+    <a href="https://github.com/cs-internship" target="_blank"
+        >CS-Internship</a
+    >
+    program, observing the group admins sending updates to the queue every week.
     I always thought there must be a professional tool to organize and arrange the queue efficiently.
 I joined the mentors' group, and now I was the admin sending queue updates.
 It seemed strange to me that this process was entirely manual, with no tool available for it.
 I realized that if I were asked to move someone from the front to the end of the queue, I would need to manually adjust the numbers of everyone behind them, ensuring no mistakes are made, and the spacing is consistent.
 </p>
 <p>
     A few weeks ago, I dedicated time to developing a solution for this issue,